mm-camelcase/k8s-remote-devenv/README.md

 ![Dev Env](assets/images/che.jpeg)

-- Each developer gets their own environment, segregated via Kubernetes namespaces, ensuring isolated workspaces without interference.
+- Each developer gets their own environment, running within individual Kubernetes pods and segregated via namespaces, ensuring isolated workspaces for development activities

-- There is a shared namespace for any resources or service dependencies required by the target project.
+- Shared namespaces are used for resources or service dependencies, allowing consistent access and avoiding redundancy.

 - Each developer can use either the browser IDE or their local IDE to interact with their workspace, depending on their preference.

-- Workspaces run within individual Kubernetes pods, which provide an isolated environment for development activities.

-- Dependent services are managed within shared namespaces to allow consistent access and avoid redundancy.

 - This architecture leverages the capabilities of OpenShift to orchestrate and manage the Kubernetes cluster, ensuring scalability and reliability.